Groove Armada: History

 Following the successful Soundboy Rock singles, an updated best-of set titled Greatest Hits was released in October 2007.
 This was accompanied by GA10: 10 Year Story, a 2CD rarities collection released in November 2007 to celebrate their tenth anniversary as a band.
 The band has spoken in-depth about the compilation, and cited it as an "emotional experience", with both members selecting their personal favourite songs and mixes from their history.

 Groove Armada also released a collaboration with The Japanese Popstars through Strictly Rhythm, via Beatport, in April 2008.

 In the same year, Groove Armada engaged in a deal with Bacardi to distribute their new 4-track EP using a file sharing platform called B-Live Share.

 During 2009, Findlay and Cato repeatedly confirmed the existence of a pending new album.
 While on the Bacardi Express tour in Australia, Findlay said it will be called Black Light and "is going to be the darker side of Groove Armada, which is finally coming out after 12 years."
 The first single, released on 23 November 2009, was "I Won't Kneel", featuring Groove Armada's new vocalist, Saint Saviour.
 The album's second single, "Paper Romance", was released on 22 February 2010, and the album was released in Europe on 28 February.

-In October 2010, Groove Armada released a remix album, White Light, which contained recent studio re-recordings of alternative live versions of many songs from Black Light as well as other classic Groove Armada songs.
+In October 2010, Groove Armada released a remix album, White Light, which contained recent studio re-recordings of alternative live versions of a number of songs from Black Light as well as other classic Groove Armada songs.
 Groove Armada headlined Uber Cool festival at Jersey Live on 3 September.
 The duo embarked on a series of secretive "living room" sets, performing intimately across the country for audiences of close friends.
 Little information was given about these private performances, but the tour kicked off in Brighton in late January, 2011.

 The group has collaborated with a diverse array of artists, including Max Taylor, Neneh Cherry, DJ Gramma Funk, Sophie Barker, Nappy Roots, Fudge Dog, Sunshine Anderson, Mutya Buena, Jeru the Damaja, Richie Havens, Will Young, Brodanse and Joel Culpepper.

 In February 2014, the EP Pork Soda was released.
 It included three brand new tracks: "Pork Soda", "Hyde & Freak" and "Jack in Black".

 In 2015, Groove Armada released their eighth studio album, Little Black Book.
 The album has been described as "somewhere between [an] album, mix CD, and compilation".
 The first disc features their own original music and remixes, while the second disc features remixes of their music by other artists.

 Groove Armada released their ninth studio album Edge of the Horizon in 2020 featuring vocal performances from Nick Littlemore, James Alexander Bright, Todd Edwards, She Keeps Bees, Roseau, Paris Brightledge.

 The duo played their last ever concerts in Australia and New Zealand in 2022.

+In 2025, PinkPantheress and Groove Armada collaborated on a remix of her song, “Stateside.”